-Weston-super-Mare is the ultimate UK holiday destination thanks to its long, sandy beach, exciting events, many activities and wonderful restaurants.
+Weston-super-Mare is the ultimate UK holiday destination thanks to its long, sandy beach, exciting events, many activities, great camping and wonderful restaurants.

 And no trip here is truly complete without trying the local food and finding your own favourite spot for breakfast, lunch or dinner.

 So, to help you out while you’re planning your trip, why not check out our favourite restaurants in Weston-super-Mare below, just to see if one looks perfect for you.

 You’ll find modern British food, quaint vegan cafes, to American southern grill classics, and plenty of other delicious cuisines in between!
 So read on to discover the best Weston-super-Mare restaurants in town!

 The Nine Best Restaurants In Weston-super-Mare: Food, Fun & Views!

 1. The Ginger Pig Kitchen

 Named after co-owner James’ red hair and co-owner Dave’s nickname, “Piggy Dave” from his hog roast business days, The Ginger Pig Kitchen has become a destination restaurant serving brilliant modern British cuisine.

 This laid-back friendly restaurant is a chilled out place to dine, and quite a photogenic one too.
 Especially as the pig theme pops up every now and then, and the fact that as the day turns into night, LED lights are switched on changing the restaurant’s whole ambiance.

 James and Dave keep innovating and changing the menu, so there is always something exciting to look forward to – even if you’ve visited before.